akash-joshi/better-whisper/README.md

-# Better-Whisper 🎙️ - A CLI wrapper for Whisper speech recognition
+# Better-Whisper 🎙️ - Config-free Whisper Transcription

-Whisper-CLI is a command-line interface tool that wraps the Whisper speech recognition model, providing easy audio file conversion and transcription capabilities.
+Better-Whisper is a command-line interface tool that uses the Whisper speech recognition model, providing easy audio file conversion and transcription capabilities.
+It handles all media formats so you can transcribe any file without configuration.

 ## Quick Start

-You can quickly run the Whisper-CLI directly from GitHub using the `go run` command:
+You can quickly run the Better-Whisper directly from GitHub using the `go run` command:

 ```sh
 go run github.com/akash-joshi/better-whisper@v0.1.1 [whisper-cpp arguments] <input-file>